-Arrows zipped past, filling the air with deadly, whistling blurs.
-War cries changed to bloodcurdling screams; she glimpsed two of her Death Riders spasm on their mounts.
-One of them took a shaft in the throat, the other sprouted an arrow from his right eye.
+Arrows zipped past her, filling the air with deadly, whistling blurs.
+War cries changed to bloodcurdling screams.
+Two of her Riders spasmed on their mounts; one of them took a shaft in the throat, the other sprouted an arrow from his eye.

-“Get the candala ready!”
+“Ready the candala!”
 Holly shouted.
-She chanced a wild look over her shoulder and saw the High Mage holding a magical explosive—it looked like a glowing bird’s nest made of steely wires—in his right hand.
-He leaned down, chanted something fast and slippery, then blew into its center.
-Waves of purest blue swept out from the charge, washing across the slopes like a roiling tide.
-Flaysac’s defenders shouted in alarm.
+She chanced a wild look over her shoulder and saw Estilian holding a magical explosive—it looked like a glowing bird’s nest made of steely wires—in his right hand.
+He leaned down in his saddle, chanted something fast and slippery, and blew into its center.
+Ocean-pure blue swept out from the device, washing across the slopes like a roiling tide.

-Before he could finish, Estilian flung the candala with all his might.
-He managed to blurt a frantic “DUCK!” before he hunched low in his saddle.
-The candala shot forward like a burning star.
-Barbarians and bandits shielded their eyes or turned their heads to the side.
+Before he could finish, the mage flung the candala as hard as he could.
+It shot forward like a burning star.
 The peaks were flooded with merciless light, then—

 When she looked up, relief flashed through her battle-tautened mind.
-The candala had worked exactly as prescribed—the gate had blown inward and taken every bit of shrapnel along with it.
-Beyond its shattered remains, Holly could see a giant wave of pressure continuing onward, kicking up a mile-wide swell of swirling, furious dust.
+The candala had worked exactly as prescribed—the gate had blown inward.
+Beyond its shattered remains, Holly could see a giant wave of pressure continuing on, kicking up a mile-wide swell of furious dust.

 The battlefield went momentarily silent.

-Her warning came too late—arrows began whistling, taking down Death Riders to either side of her.
-One of her Riders jerked and spasmed as several missiles punched through his body.
+Her warning came too late; arrows began whistling, taking down Riders to either side of her.
+One of her men jerked and twitched as several missiles punched through his body.
 He tumbled from his saddle in a backwards roll, clutching his skewered neck and gurgling blood.

 Fuck.
 Holly flinched as an arrow scored her calf.
 She flinched again as another grazed her neck.
 Then she was charging through the blasted gate.

 “LORGPUG!” she shouted.
 “WHERE THE FUCK ARE YOU?”
-Her Death Riders were valuable, but not as valuable as her High Mage.
-Her options would be severely restricted if she didn’t have access to magical enchantme—
+Her Death Riders were valuable, but not nearly as valuable as her High Mage.
+Her options would be severely restricted if she didn’t have access to his magical prowe—

 “HERE, MY LORD!”
 Lorgpug was fifty yards back, slashing arrows out of the air with his serrated blade.
-Holly’s heart immediately lifted.
-Lorgpug was alive and so was Estilian.
+Holly’s heart lifted in her chest—Lorgpug was alive and so was Estilian.
 As long those two were safe, then—

 A trio of arrows lanced toward Lorgpug—zwip zwip zwip!
-His sword flitted back and forth, cutting apart two, but the third one slipped through and punctured his gut.
+He cut apart two, but the third one slipped through and punctured his gut.

 “RUUUUUHH!” he screamed.
 “WHORESON ORCFUCKERS!
 FIGHT LIKE MEN, DAMN YOU!”

-Holly glanced over her shoulder.
-Nearly every Rider on her left had been picked off.
-There was a stout battle-axe wielder named Yongthung, and a spiked club-man named Horgoth, but that was it.
-She looked to her right and saw a Death Rider catch an arrow through the chest and another get pierced through each thigh, pinning his legs to his velociraptor mount.
-A third arrow slipped through his plates and pierced his heart.
+Holly looked sideways.
+Every Rider on her left had been picked off.
+She looked right and saw a Rider catch an arrow through the chest and another get pierced through each thigh, pinning his legs to his velociraptor mount.
+Arrow number three slipped through his plates and pierced his heart.

 “Estilian!”
 Holly screamed.
 “Fucking DO SOMETHING!”